 The TTUHSC communities are informed of incidents of crime and the importance of reporting crimes.
 Crime prevention is a top priority of TTUHSC.
 From orientation to commencement, students are afforded the opportunity to learn from an array of programs designed to create a safe and secure campus environment.
 Crime prevention and awareness programs usually begin with new student or new employee orientation sessions and are available throughout the student or employee's tenure with TTUHSC.
 Presentations outline ways to maintain personal safety and home or apartment security.
-Topics covered by the programs include, sexual misconduct awareness and prevention, bystander intervention, active shooter awareness and response, alcohol and substance abuse awareness, the Student Code of Conduct, academic dishonesty, civility, and hate crime awareness.
+Topics covered by the programs include, sexual misconduct awareness and prevention, bystander intervention, active shooter awareness and response, alcohol and substance abuse awareness.
 Programs are offered on a continual basis and as requested.